Venues of the 2015 Pan American and Parapan American Games: Original Plan

 The venue plan has been vastly changed from the original plan, with sixty percent of the 51 original venues being dropped.
 The venues were to be divided into three zones - Central Games Zone (Toronto, Mississauga, Brampton, Richmond Hill and Markham), West Games Zone (Hamilton) and East Games Zone (Oshawa, Ajax and Pickering).
-In addition there were also be venues located outside these zones in Barrie, St. Catharines, Palgrave, Minden and Welland.
+In addition there were venues located outside these zones in Barrie, St. Catharines, Palgrave, Minden and Welland.
 Ian Troop the CEO of the Organizing Committee said the venue plan was changed because, "the benefits of clustering are that you create economies of scale, the goal for our refined and improved venue plan is to reduce the operational complexities of the event, save costs, deliver an athlete-centred Games that facilitates great performance and create a much richer spectator experience.”
 Among the changes included the city's largest arena the Air Canada Centre being dropped, due to the organizing committee feeling none of the events warranted that amount of seating (20,000) and the desire to have full venues.
 Also the cities of Richmond Hill, Burlington and Brampton among others were dropped as host cities.
 Organizers later revealed a plan that put the majority of venues have into nine cluster zones within the Greater Toronto Area: the Toronto Pan Am Park, Abilities Centre cluster, Etobicoke, Markham, Mississauga, Scarborough, University of Toronto (downtown) and York University clusters.
 In addition to these there was fourteen venues that was to be outside the boundaries of the Greater Toronto Area.
 This plan was later replaced with the current venue proposal of five venue zones.